FerRacimo/popgen-pink-salmon/README.md

 2. How would our estimates of LD have changed if we did not exclude locus pairs on the same chromosome?

-3. How is LD affected by sample size?
+3. How is our estimate of LD affected by sample size?

 ### 5_estimate_Ne & 6_plot_Ne